What is the microFIT program?

 Participants in the program sign a contract with the Ontario Power Authority (OPA), and the contract guarantees that the OPA will buy all the electricity that you produce, for 20 years, at a fixed price.

 The program pays different rates depending on what your power source is.
-For solar power projects, the guaranteed rate at the time the program was launched, was 80.2¢ per kilowatt hour (what is a kilowatt hour?).
-The official microFIT price schedule sets out the rates for each kind of power source.
+For small scale solar power projects like ours, the guaranteed rate at the time the program was launched, was 80.2¢ per kilowatt hour (what is a kilowatt hour?).
+But every two years, they review the program and make adjustments.
+The current rate for a system like ours is 54.9¢.
+(The new price schedule is available on the microFIT website.)

 The Green Energy Act also introduced a related program called FIT, aimed at commercial and utility grade systems.
 The microFIT program is aimed at homeowners and small businesses.

 The microFIT and FIT programs are among the most aggressive feed-in-tariff programs in the world.
-Because of the high prices they offer, and the 20 year price guarantee, they have sparked a huge amount of activity in the renewable energy sector in Ontario, including major power plant developments, and new manufacturing jobs.
+Because of the high prices they offer, and the 20 year price guarantee, they have sparked a huge amount of activity in the renewable energy sector in Ontario.

 In the first six months of the microFIT program, there were over 8,400 applications involving solar power systems.
 Our system was in the first batch of 700 microFIT projects to receive approval, and we were among the first 180 connected to the grid.